BlakeRiverCanter/watchablejs/README.md

         > { propertyPath?: string; predicate: PredicateFunction; }

         -   propertyPath: _optional and only for use with object types_.
-A string mimicking the dot-notation lookup of a nested property.
+A string mimicking the dot or bracket notation lookup of a nested property.
 If this successfully resolves, the predicate's [changeEvent](#the-changeevent-parameter).res parameter is populated with its value.
+Ex. "prop1.prop2.prop3" or "['prop 1']['prop 2'].prop3" or 'prop1["prop 2"]["prop 3"]' etc.
         -   predicate: a predicate function which takes a [changeEvent](#the-changeevent-parameter) parameter and must return a boolean (can be coerced) indicating whether the callback should be invoked or not.

 ### Watchable.when(predicateFn, callback)